Psych: Pineapple

 In the "pilot", Roday improvised by picking up a pineapple and saying, "Should I slice this up for the road?"
 Since then, pineapples have appeared in every episode as a running gag, whether just one in the background or the actual mention of it.
 It is Shawn's go-to housewarming gift.
 The pineapple is a major marketing point for items related to the show on the USA website.
 Fan movements, such as fan-made websites, have also been dedicated to finding a pineapple or pineapple-related object in each episode.

-"Psych: The Musical"

-Before season 8 was aired, the show did a special, 88-minute musical episode.
-This episode does not fit chronologically in the narrative; there are situations in the episode that would imply that it takes place sometime before the middle of season 7.

 Series finale aftershow

 Following the series finale on March 26, 2014, USA Network aired a live aftershow entitled "Psych After Pshow."
 The hour-long special was hosted by Kevin Pereira and featured series stars and creator/executive producer Steve Franks.

 Release

 Syndication

 In July 2011, Ion Television announced that Psych would become part of its 2012 broadcast in syndication.
 During 2012, reruns of the show mostly ran on Saturdays as a marathon.
 In 2013, Ion Television announced the acquisition option pick-up of season seven of Psych.
 It no longer airs on Ion Television.
-The deal with NBC Universal Cable & New Media Distribution adds all 16 new episodes of season seven to Ion's existing library of seasons one–six of Psych and includes rights to future seasons.
-As of January 2023, Psych started airing on Hallmark Movies and Mysteries.
+The deal with NBC Universal Cable & New Media Distribution adds all 16 new episodes of season seven to Ion's existing library of seasons one to six of Psych and includes rights to future seasons.
+In January 2023, Psych started airing on Hallmark Movies & Mysteries.
+The show also aired on its sister channel, Hallmark Channel, starting in January 2025.
+The Hallmark airings contain edited dialogue and scenes to align with the channel's content guidelines.